International Swimming Hall of Fame and Lynne Cox Featured on Travel Channel’s “Mysteries at the Museum”

 But at the last minute, the Soviets had sent a top-level delegation, including KGB officials and sports stars.
 They had even prepared a small beach party.
 The swim turned Cox into a Cold War celebrity in the United States and the Soviet Union.

-When President Gorbachev traveled to Washington to sign a nuclear weapons treaty later that year, he and President Reagan raised a glass to toast the swimmer.
+Whentraveled to Washington to sign a nuclear weapons treaty later that year, he and raised a glass to toast the swimmer.